-Watercolours, guache and many poster paints wont work as well.
+Watercolors, guache and many poster paints wont work as well.
 They soak into the surface rather than sitting on top.
-When acrylic paint is dry it has a plasticised surface that is water resistant so watercolours just dont have anything to soak into.
+When acrylic paint is dry it has a plasticised surface that is water resistant so watercolors just dont have anything to soak into.
 There are of course ways around this.
-If you paint onto the underlying acrylic latyer before it is dry then the pigment in the watercolour or guache will stain the acrlic and dry as part of it
+If you paint onto the underlying acrylic latyer before it is dry then the pigment in the watercolor or guache will stain the acrlic and dry as part of it

 What Paint Can You Use Over Acrylic Paint?

 Any paint that grips to a surface rather than soaking in will work on acrylic paint.
 Of course you can paint over acrylic with acrylic paint, but you can also paint on it with oil paints, enamel paints, spray paint, even emulsion paints made for home decorating will work.

 If the surface of the acrylic paint is dry it forms a really stable surface to paint on.
-If using oils you can use the colour of the acrylic primer to give the oil paints a slightly different hue too.
+If using oils you can use the color of the acrylic primer to give the oil paints a slightly different hue too.
 I often paint a yellow ochre background on oil paintings with bright sunlight in because it gives everything a slightly golden hue.